alexandra-valeanu/scrnaseq-preprocessing/README.md

    Required arguments for `lamanno` and `nucleus` workflows:
    --t1c                   Path to cDNA transcripts-to-capture for kallisto|bustools --t2c                   Path to intron transcripts-to-captured for kallisto|bustools

-   Optional parameters:
-   -with-report            Nextflow report to be created for the whole pipeline
    ```
 ## Credits